KieranWynn/pyquaternion/README.md

 #pyquaternion

-A barebones python module for representing quaternions for use in the fields of 3D rotation and animation.
+A fully featured python module for quaternion representation, manipulation, 3D rotation and animation.

+Please visit the **[pyquaternion homepage](http://kieranwynn.github.io/pyquaternion/)** for full information and the latest documentation.

 **Designed for Python 2.7+ and 3.0+**